karan2808/Cpp-Data-Structures-and-Algorithms/Arrays/README.md

 11. Average Waiting Time: There is a restaurant with a single chef.
 If given an array of curstomers where customers[i] = {arrivali, timei}, find the average waiting time.
 The time arrivali denotes time of arrival of a customer and timei denotes waiting time for that customer.
 The chef can prepare only one order at a time.

 12. Maximum Product SubArray: Given an array of integers, find maximum product of a sub array of the given array.

+13. 3 Sum: Given an array nums of n integers, the goal is to find unique triplets of elements in the array such that they sum to 0.